japaneseTemmie/MusicBot.py-2.0/CONFIG.md

 - enable_RoleManagerCog: Enables users to run commands from the `rolemanager` module.
 - enable_UtilsCog: Enables users to run commands from the `utils` module.
 Contains important UX commands like **/help**.
 It is highly discouraged to disable this.
 - enable_MusicCog: Enables users to run commands from the `music` module.
+- enable_VoiceCog: Enables users to run commands from the `voice` module.
+- enable_PlaylistCog: Enables users to run commands from the `playlist` module.